rcamine/winservice-sentinel/README.md

 ### Key Settings

 - `MonitoringSettings.PollingIntervalMs`: The polling interval in milliseconds.
-- `MonitoringSettings.Services`: An array of services to monitor.
+- `MonitoringSettings.Services`: An object with service names as keys.
-  - `Name`: The name of the Windows service to monitor.
+  - Each key is the name of a Windows service to monitor.
-  - `Notifications`: An array of notification configurations.
+  - Each service has a `Notifications` array containing notification configurations:
     - `Type`: The notification type (`Email`, `Teams`, or `Slack`).
     - `Target`: The notification destination (semicolon-separated email addresses or webhook URLs).